Solnhofen Holophagus penicillatus

 Offered on behalf of the customer.

-Holophagus penicillatus – The coelacanth of the Jurassic period
+Holophagus penicillatus – The Coelacanth of the Jurassic Period

 Holophagus penicillatus occupies a special position within the fossil fish fauna of Solnhofen.
 As a representative of the Actinistia (coelacanths), it belongs to an evolutionary lineage that was once considered extinct until a “living fossil”, Latimeria, was discovered in 1938.
 Holophagus is a rare and scientifically highly significant find in the Upper Jurassic limestones of Bavaria.